mlai-bonn/SeminarDeepLearning/s04_Regularization.md

 As this holds for any $S, z', i$, taking expectations will conclude the proof. $\square$

-## § 5 Controlling the Fitting Stabilty Tradeoff
+## § 5 Controlling the Fitting Stability Tradeoff
-The Theorem above shows, that the stability term decreases, when $\lambda$ increases.
+The theorem above shows, that the stability term decreases, when $\lambda$ increases.
 As the empirical risk also increases with $\lambda$, we face a tradeoff between fitting and overfitting.
 In this section, we will choose a value of $\lambda$ to derive a new bound for the true risk.

 #### Theorem 3
 Assume a convex, $\rho$-Lipschitz loss function.
 Then the RLM rule with Tikhonov regularization satisfies: